daniel-achee/ece209-project/README.md

 8. cd ../bin

 ### Running the Server Performance Test
-It is important to always start the server before the client or else the client will report "Error connection refused"
+It is important to always start the server before the client or else the client will report "Error connection refused".

 $ ./sealexamples [portnumber]

-where portnumber is the port that you want to the server to use
+where portnumber is the port that you want to the server to use.

 Then select option 6 from both the first and second menu.
 It will hang until you start the client test.